nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Checks that `03-100` exists.
 * Checks that `John Tan` has not already been allocated to `03-100`.
 * Checks that no other room is allocated to `John Tan`.
-* Checks that there is room `03-100` is occupied by anyone.
+* Checks that room `03-100` is not occupied by anyone.

     **If all the above is true,**
 * Set the `ROOM` of `John Tan` to be `03-100`.